clairemerot/physalia_adaptation_course/04_day4/02_SVcalling/readme.md

 cd svs_delly
 bcftools convert -O v -o capelin_sv.vcf capelin_sv.bcf
 ```
-You can run this code, but it will take ~45 minutes.
-Because we don't have that time, you can copy the VCF file containing all the SVs into ~/wgr/svs_delly
+To copy the VCF file containing all the SVs into ~/wgr/svs_delly
 ```
 #make the wgr directory and the svs_delly directory if you haven't yet
 mkdir wgr